Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Detecting phase transition occurring inside a pulsar

-This was achieved in \cite{Bagchi:2015tna,Srivastava:2017itj} by studying string and wall formation in a field theory simulation for confinement-deconfinement (C-D) QCD transition using effective field theory Polyakov loop model.
-The expectation value of the Polyakov loop, $l(x)$, is the order parameter for the C-D transition \cite{PhysRevD.24.450,Svetitsky:1985ye}. $l(x)$ vanishes in the confined phase and is non-zero in the deconfined phase where $Z(3)$ center symmetry (for the SU(3) color group) is spontaneously broken as $l(x)$ transforms non-trivially under $Z(3)$.
-This gives rise to three different vacua for different value of $l(x)$ in QGP phase, leads to topological domain wall defects (which interpolate between different $Z(3)$ vacua) \cite{Bhattacharya:1992qb}, and also string defects (QGP strings) forming at the junction of these $Z(3)$ walls \cite{Layek:2005fn,Gupta:2010pp,Gupta:2011ag}.
-(Note, we have used the notations $Z(3)$ and $Z_3$ interchangeably.)
 Defect formation is studied using field theory simulation of the evolution of $l(x)$ from an initial value of zero (appropriate for the confining phase) as the system is assumed to undergo a rapid transition (quench) to the deconfined phase (as in \cite{Mohapatra:2012ck}).
 Use of quench is not an important point here as the formation of defects only requires formation of uncorrelated domains, and the size of the domains in this model has to be treated as a parameter as it is not possible to cover length scales of km (for star) to fm (QCD scale).
-Hence these simulations are necessarily restricted to system sizes of tens of $fm$ only.
-The physical size of the lattice is taken as $(7.5fm)^3$ and $(15fm)^3$.
-Another possible phase transition is to the so called color flavor locked (CFL) phase inside the core of a pulsar where the QCD symmetry for three flavors (for very large baryon chemical potential such mass differences between these quarks become unimportant)), $SU(3)_c\times SU(3)_L\times SU(3)_R\times U(1)_B$ is broken down to the diagonal subgroup $SU(3)_{c+L+R}\times Z_2$ \cite{Alford:2007xm,Alford:1997zt}.
+Hence these simulations are necessarily restricted to system sizes of tens of fm only.
+The physical size of the lattice is taken as ($7.5$ fm)$^3$ and ($15$ fm)$^3$.
+Another possible phase transition is to the so called color flavor locked (CFL) phase inside the core of a pulsar where the QCD symmetry for three flavors (for very large baryon chemical potential so that mass differences between these quarks become unimportant), $SU(3)_c\times SU(3)_L\times SU(3)_R\times U(1)_B$ is broken down to the diagonal subgroup $SU(3)_{c+L+R}\times Z_2$ \cite{Alford:2007xm,Alford:1997zt}.
 This transition will give rise to global strings.
 To roughly estimate resulting change in MI, a simplified case is considered by removing the cubic term from effective potential.
 This modification in the potential gives rise to string defects only without any domain walls, as appropriate for the transition from, say, QGP phase to the CFL phase, while ensuring that one has the correct energy scale for these string defects.